-This MP will address and provide specifications for utility corridor establishment only.
+This MP only provides specifications for utility corridor establishment.
 While project lands will generally be available for roads that are considered regional arteries or freeways, no current regional and county mobility plans express a need for regional arteries to cross USACE administered lands at Raystown Lake.
 Additionally, requests for the placement of towers shall be required to abide by federal regulations in addition to the Non-Recreation Outgrant Policy.

-A total of seven utility corridors are established on the Raystown Lake Project as a result of existing utility lines including both pipeline and electric transmission lines.
+A total of seven utility corridors are established on the Project as a result of existing utility lines including both pipeline and electric transmission lines.
 The established corridors are provided in Appendix E. The following requirements shall be applied in the future use of the existing corridors.
 These requirements apply to utility requests such as pipelines, non-USACE water intake/supply, and electric transmission lines.
-Electric service distribution lines are not addressed.
+Electric service distribution lines are not addressed due to their typical location along existing roadways and smaller scale of environmental disturbance.

-- Requests for utility placement must utilize existing corridors.
+Requests for utility placement must utilize existing corridors.
 Access to corridors for inspection, monitoring, and repairs must use existing project roads; some of which are considered secondary roads and not open to routine public use.
-Utility placement outside corridors designated here will require supplementation to this MP. - Requests for utility placement will require coordination under the provisions of the National Environmental Policy Act in addition to any applicable USACE requirements such as Section 408. - Efficient use of the designated corridor space is required to allow the maximum number of utilities possible to occupy the space.
-Reduced cost is not a reason to occupy additional space. - The maximum total expansion of each corridor cannot exceed 100 feet horizontally in either direction from the existing edge.
+Utility placement outside corridors designated here will require supplementation to this MP.

+- Requests for utility placement will require coordination under the provisions of the National Environmental Policy Act in addition to any applicable USACE requirements such as Section 408 of Section 14 of the Rivers and Harbors Act. - The designated corridor space will be utilized efficiently to allow the maximum number of utilities possible to occupy the space. - The maximum total expansion of each corridor cannot exceed 100 feet horizontally in either direction from the existing edge.
 This is a cumulative total for the corridor, not a per request limitation. - Underground utilities shall be installed by boring at all aquatic interfaces, and where feasible, across the full extent of designated corridors. - Overhead electric and communication lines must meet minimum sag height requirements to be specified by USACE. - Natural resources damaged or destroyed within corridors shall be mitigated per USACE requirements. - Current and future cultural resources will be protected.